 Let Rank Math guide some of your actions, but not dictate them.

 It’s not a proofreader.

 And it doesn’t understand other SEO strategies and tactics that it wasn’t specifically programmed to understand.

-There’s SO much more to SEO than the guidance that Yoast provides.
+There’s SO much more to SEO than the guidance that Rank Math provides.

-But Yoast WILL get you started on the right foot and help to remind you of a lot of the basic things you might be overlooking when writing your blog posts.
+But Rank Math WILL get you started on the right foot and help to remind you of a lot of the basic things you might be overlooking when writing your blog posts.